pondrejk/dizzer/chap3-vis_challenges.md

 The tile scheme, the addressing system, extents and scale levels for common implementations of vector tiles are the same as for raster tiles described above.
 The geometries are encoded within the extent of individual tiles^[For details see <https://docs.mapbox.com/vector-tiles/specification/#encoding-geometry>], the tile itself contains no information about the geographic bounds and projection.
 The individual tiles are then stored as protobuffs in a hierarchical folder structure for serving based on zoom levels^[Mapbox implementation supports a wrapper format .mbtiles that is essentially an sqlite database file.].

-(TODO — note about features split between the tiles? — reconstructing geometry)

 Unlike raster tiles, vector tile also encodes feature attributes.
 Internally, the tile is structured so that it contains one or more layers comprised of features with defined geometry type, geometry and attributes.^[To dive deeper into vector tile schema definition and the internal structure see <https://github.com/mapbox/vector-tile-spec/tree/master/2.1#4-internal-structure>] The protobuff format supports concatenation, which means we can easily add or combine layers from various tile sources.

 In contrast to raster tiles, rendering happens at the very end of the data exchange process between the server and the client.
-The client library is responsible requesting the tiles form the server, applying the style information and passing the instructions to the rendering pipeline on the client (geometry and styling information from tiles is fed to GPU in form of vertex buffers — see FIG, one draw per tile per layer.). https://github.com/mapbox/mapbox-gl-js/issues/6791
+The client library is responsible requesting the tiles form the server, applying the style information and passing the instructions to the rendering pipeline on the client (geometry and styling information from tiles is fed to GPU in form of vertex buffers — see FIG, one draw per tile per layer.).

+https://github.com/mapbox/mapbox-gl-js/issues/6791

 There are several types of software that is used to manage various aspects of vector tiles.
 We can distinguish the following main groups that each have different roles:^[There are several concurrent implementations for each of theses groups, for an updated list see <https://github.com/mapbox/awesome-vector-tiles>]